PROJECT SURYA SCHOOL

 Expenses

-In Zanskar region, the villagers traditionally participate on the construction of communal buildings.
-The project's cost includes expenses for the run of the school in the next five years and is approximately $ 225 000 USD.
+In the Zanskar region, the villagers traditionally participate in the construction of communal buildings.
+The project's cost includes expenses for school operation in the next five years and is approximately $ 225,000.

-Zanskar lies in the north-west of Indian Himalayas and is one of the highest inhabited places in the world.
-Situated at 3000 - 5000 AMSL, the landscape is stark, barren and majestic.
+Zanskar lies in the north-west of the Indian Himalayas and is one of the highest inhabited places in the world.
+Situated at 3,000 to 5,000 AMSL, the landscape is stark, barren and majestic.
 On either side of glacier-fed streams, the land is cultivated with barley and wheat crops besides limited vegetables during the short summer months.
 People depend on semi-nomadic economy raising sheep, goats and yak.
 The area is also famous for its unique wild life and ancient Buddhist culture.

-Zanskar is one part of the Muslim-dominated Indian state Jammu and Kashmir and borders with the conflict regions Afghanistan and Northern Pakistan.
+Zanskar is one part of the Muslim-dominated Indian state of Jammu and Kashmir and borders on the conflict regions of Afghanistan and Northern Pakistan.
 The local people of these regions, the Zanskaries, are struggling to preserve their own Buddhist culture and language.